Himanth-reddy/anilist-trakt-sync/SYNC_GUIDE.md

 ### "No new scrobbles found"
 - This is normal if you haven't watched anything new since the last sync
-- The app tracks the last sync timestamp in KV storage
+- The app tracks the last sync timestamp in the database

 ## Automation

 To automatically sync on a schedule, you can:
-1. Use Vercel Cron Jobs (Pro plan required)
+1. Use Render Cron Jobs (if available/configured)
 2. Use GitHub Actions to call the API endpoint
 3. Use any external scheduler (Zapier, IFTTT, etc.)